 Keep Food and Drinks Covered

-Keep those annoying flies and other insects off of all the delicious treats!
-Be sure to keep food covered with the container’s lid, plastic wrap, or aluminum foil.
-Use a pitcher or drink dispenser that can be closed up when not in use.
+Keep those annoying flies and other insects off all the delicious treats.
+Cover food with the container’s lid, plastic wrap, or aluminum foil.
+Use a pitcher or drink dispenser that can be closed when not in use.
 You’ll also want to clean up any crumbs or spills to avoid attracting bugs.

-Use Your Oscillating Fans
+Use Your Fans

 Herbs on the Grill